mobile-swam/mobile-swam.github.io/README.md

 ## Demo
-This demonstration shows the result of the Mobile-Aware SWAM evaluation.
+This demonstration shows the evaluation result of the Mobile-Aware SWAM.
 Chrome, KakaoTalk, MP3 player, Skype, and the Stock application are all shown in order.
 The left video depicts the conventional system, whereas the right video depicts the SWAM system.
 During a memory contention situation, SWAM-based user-space applications can be persistent without killing activity, relaunch time, application refreshes, or deferred response time.